TNPSC GROUP 1 EXAM

 TNPSC Group 1 Registration Fee

-Rs.150/- (valid for 5 years, based on 2022 notification)
+Rs.150/- (valid for 5 years)

 TNPSC Group 1 Prelims Examination Fee